- We give you an estimated quote for the quantity and product specifications you supply in the quote form.

 Here’s what we include in the quote:

-- one sample of each style + express shipping for you to approve (with the samples, we’ll send additional fabric cards, so maybe you see something else you like, perhaps a different colour from the sample, or different thickness).
+- one sample set + express shipping for you to approve (with the samples, we’ll send additional fabric cards, so maybe you see something else you like, perhaps a different colour from the sample, or different thickness), any alterations to the samples can be made pre-production.
+Additional sample sets can be provided, and quoted separately (together with express shipping).

 - the graded patterns (can be reused) – we don’t need you to send the tech-packs, we’ll develop them